Support

 Families and friends of missing persons often speak about feelings of fear, anger, guilt, blame, frustration, helplessness, ambiguity, and isolation.
 While people may not experience all these emotions, it is important to recognise that any of these responses are normal reactions to an extraordinary situation.

-Missing Person Margaret Sarnek
+Missing Person Kenneth Gibbs

 See all profiles